 A complete application package includes all of the following documents:

-- Teacher Regulation Branch (TRB) assessment letter OR current TRB Teaching Certificate signed by witness if doing voluntary teacher updating
+- Teacher Certification Branch (TCB) assessment letter OR current TCB Teaching Certificate signed by witness if doing voluntary teacher updating

 - Transcript showing degree conferral

 - Additional transcripts for courses completed at other institutions

 - Proof of registration for outstanding courses (if applicable)